Practicing self-care for teachers - Tips to support educators’ wellbeing (Blog image)

 As those working in education have endured many challenges over the past few years resulting in an increase in teacher burnout, a focus on prioritizing teacher self-care and staff’s wellbeing has never been more of a priority.
+Whether you teach elementary, middle, or high school, practicing self-care is essential for teachers to thrive in a learning environment.
+When educators prioritize well-being, they build community and foster a healthier, more supportive classroom environment.

 The pandemic’s impact on teachers

 This pandemic has highlighted the many superhero capes worn by teachers and administrators; administrators working overtime to prep for the many unknowns of the pandemic; teachers showing up in driveways and at doors for some 1:1 instructional TLC; teachers learning new technologies to reach students wherever and whenever they may be learning, and educators fielding the many questions from family members grappling with learning at home.
+Amid these challenges, staff wellness ideas for teachers have become more crucial than ever to support their incredible efforts.

 But as the education world has been upended, so have many educators’ personal lives causing a cascading domino effect.
 This chain reaction is subtle yet far-reaching.
 We hear of teachers being “March tired” in December.
 Teacher burnout is at an alarming high.
 And current attrition rates threaten the future of our schools.
 A 2021 RAND Corporation study found the following: